+Is The Old Lady In The Shoe Real?
+How would you appraise her shoe home?
 An appraisal is thought by most consumers to be an exact valuation of the home they are purchasing or refinancing.
-The reality is that there is no such thing as exactly valuing a home, since a home is worth what someone is willing to pay for it.
-And since different people are willing to pay different prices, the real value is hard to pin down, or even impossible.
+The reality is that there is no such thing as exactly valuing a home.
+A home is worth what someone is willing to pay for it.
+And since different people are willing to pay different prices, the real value is hard to pin down.

 Another misconception is that as long as the home appraises for enough to cover the loan, then the bank should have no problem approving the loan.
-This is very untrue.
-If there is purchase contract on a at $500,000 home, and there is a $400,000 loan and the lender is offering you an 80% loan-to-value loan, that means its terms require that you have 20% equity.
-If the house appraises for $400,000, then your loan-to-value is 100%, and there is no equity.
+This is untrue.
+Assume there is purchase contract on a $500,000 home, and there is a $400,000 loan.
+This means the lender is offering you an 80% loan-to-value loan.
+That means it’s terms require that you have 20% equity.
+If the house appraises for $400,000 then your loan-to-value is 100%.
+There would be no equity.
 Loan denied.
-If the home appraises at $450,000, there still is not 20% equity.
+If the home appraises at $450,000 there still is not 20% equity.
 Loan denied.
 The appraisal has to be at least $500,000 to have 20% equity.

-Another important thing to note is that an appraisal is not just the act of an appraiser physically inspecting the home (and an appraisal has nothing to do with a home inspection, there is no analysis of the structure or systems in an appraisal).
+Another important thing to note is that an appraisal is not just the act of an appraiser physically inspecting the home.
+As an aside, an appraisal has nothing to do with a home inspection.
+There is no analysis of the structure or systems in an appraisal.
 An appraisal inspection is just the physical analysis of the home which includes photos and measurements.
-I have had hundreds of clients over the years tell me, “the appraisal was done 2 days ago, why don’t I have a copy, what was the value?!”
-What was done was not the appraisal itself, what was done was the appraiser’s inspection of the subject property.
+I have had hundreds of clients over the years tell me, “the appraisal was done 2 days ago, why don’t I have a copy yet?
+What was the value?!”
+What was done was not the appraisal itself.
+What was done was the appraiser’s physical inspection of the subject property.

 What exactly does an appraiser do?